 Be sure your calendar is marked for April 20th for our FIFTH ANNUAL event.
-Tickets will be on sale soon.
+Tickets are on sale now.
 We look forward to sharing ideas with you in a just a few months!

 Elisabeth is a poet, biographer, teacher, and a parent of two who lives with her family in 275 sq. ft.
 With a PhD on the intersections between fairy tales and autobiography, experience teaching writing for Harvard Extension School, and a six-year streak of writing weekly poems for strangers, she offers a unique perspective for how to edit our lives into their most energizing, loveliest forms.

 Talk topic: Editing our lives like a poem